-At MHC, we believe that access to healthy food is a basic human right.
+At the Hub, we believe that access to healthy food is a basic human right.

-The MHC Food Pantry serves community members Monday through Friday, from noon to 6 pm, offering a variety of items including dry goods, produce, meat, and dairy.
+The Hub's Food Pantry serves community members Tuesday through Thursday, from noon to 6 pm, offering a variety of items including dry goods, produce, meat, and dairy.
 Our pantry operates like a grocery - individuals and families can stop by when we're open and shop for what works for their household.

 For more information on how the pantry operates, click here.